You have no items in your shopping cart.

 A Brief History of General Electric Circuit Breakers

 GE’s “Slate back” line of type AE and AL air circuit breakers was its first product line utilizing one of the first true inverse time elements to obtain automatic “resettable” overcurrent protection.
-This line marked a huge step up from simple fused protection.
-Sometime later, technological improvements prompted a redesign.
+These breaker lines have generally been upgraded since the original series overcurrent trip units with solid state trip units or retrofilled with more modern breakers Sometime later, technological improvements prompted a redesign.
 GE iresponded by ntroducing the AK line of breakers.
 These models featured improved electro-mechanical trip units and were designed to fit both AKD and AKD5 switchgear.

 In the 1980’s, GE redesigned the AK line and gave the product line the AKR prefix.
-Although they may initially seem similar in appearance to the older style, the AKRdesign has been improved and is not interchangeable with previous versions.
-This product line was designed to fit both AKD6 and the later redesigned AKD8 switchgear.
+Although they may initially seem similar in appearance to the older style, the AKR design has been improved and is not interchangeable with previous versions.
+This product line was designed to fit both AKD6 and the later redesigned for future vintages righ up through AKD10.

 As products and technology continue to evolve through the Wavepro and AKD 10 up through and including Entelliguard and AKD 20 switchgear.
 These changes make it very important for users to be able to read breaker numbers to identify which type of breaker model they need.

-Almost all the digits in an AK or AKR model number identify important characteristics of the breaker.
-It is important to either understand these details or be able to relay that information so that your supplier does.
+All of the digits in an AK or AKR model number identify important characteristics of the breaker.
+It is important to either understand these details or be able to relay that information to a supplier that has a working understanding of them.

 When it comes to reading and understanding an AK or AKR breaker number, let’s start by using an AK-25 circuit breaker as an example.
 At a glance, with the door closed, most AK-25’s look the same, but the missing digits between the AK and 25 reveal important information that is needed to assure a safe and proper fit.
 You can use these quick guidelines to identify the specific model of a General Electric circuit breaker: